 'was causing respiratory illnesses for many, including 8 deaths due to respiratory illnesses in the recent past.
 The groundwater levels in their fragile hilly aquifers plummeted.
-The mixing of industrial effluents seeping into the aquifer has also contaminated the groundwater... residents complained almost all houses in Jokatte has dug-wells for domestic purposes, but they are all rendered useless now, with skin diseases very common.
+The mixing of industrial effluents seeping into the aguifer has also contaminated the groundwater... residents complained almost all houses in Jokatte has dug-wells for domestic purposes, but they are all rendered useless now, with skin diseases very common.
 The immense noise from the factory was also causing sound pollution.
 Children and college students complained that it was impossible to study.
-Many said 'No friends or relatives ever visit us, since we are in Jokatte'.200 the concentration of litter has reached such a high level that fishers 'catch more plastic, shoes and garbage than fish from the sea'.
-202
+Many said 'No friends or relatives ever visit us, since we are in lokatte'.198

 Tourism also pollutes the environment in which fishers work and live.
-A clear example can be found in the Indian state of Goa, where massive tourism development is leading to increased levels of pollution of groundwater.201 Marine areas are also affected by tourism, where
+A clear example can be found in the Indian state of Goa, where massive tourism development is leading to increased levels of pollution of groundwater.199 Marine areas are also affected by tourism, where the concentration of litter has reached such a high level that fishers 'catch more plastic, shoes and garbage than fish from the sea'.200

 Another factor threatening the ecologies of the territories is the development of new infrastructure projects.

-The construction of the Colombo port city in Sri Lanka led to large-scale destruction of marine ecosystems, resulting in a drastic decline of near-shore fish.
-In Thailand, the construction of a deep-sea port in Songkhla lake 'altered silting patterns, disruption to currents flowing into the lake, reduced area in mouth of the lake due to excess sedimentation, reduced nutrient flow to the sea, and biodiversity loss'.204 In India, the construction of port infrastructure in Gujarat resulted in the destruction of extensive coastal areas and mangroves, leading to a gradual decline in fish catches.205 Similar cases can be found in Brazil, where ports in the Southeast Region have destroyed sandbanks and coastal ecosystems, or the construction of a naval shipyard in Bahia caused 'countless serious socio-environmental damages to fishing communities'.206 207 Inland waters are also affected by infrastructure development.
-In Amapá, northern Brazil, the construction of hydroelectric power plants displaced fishing communities, leading to 'changes in the seasonal cycle of fishing, variation of species, erosion of riverbanks, the advance of ocean waters into the river', among other issues.208
+The construction of the Colombo port city in Sri Lanka led to large-scale destruction of marine ecosystems, resulting in a drastic decline of near-shore fish.201 In Thailand, the construction of a deep-sea port in Songkhla lake 'altered silting patterns, disruption to currents flowing into the lake, reduced area in mouth of the lake due to excess sedimentation, reduced nutrient flow to the sea, and biodiversity loss'.202 In India, the construction of port infrastructure in Guiarat resulted in the destruction of extensive coastal areas and mangroves, leading to a gradual decline in fish catches.203 Similar cases can be found in Brazil, where ports in the Southeast Region have destroyed sandbanks and coastal ecosystems, or the construction of a naval shipyard in Bahia caused 'countless serious socio-environmental damages to fishing communities'.
+204 205 Inland waters are also affected by infrastructure development.
+In Amapá, northern Brazil, the construction of hydroelectric power plants displaced fishing communities, leading to 'changes in the seasonal cycle of fishing, variation of species, erosion of riverbanks, the advance of ocean waters into the river', among other issues.206